-Barefoot Method for Navicular – “navicular” is not a diagnosis you want to hear from your vet, but it is often used as a catch all term for heel pain.
-This group, run by my friend and colleague Alicia Harlov of The Humble Hoof, “was made to support those who have chosen to rehab their navicular horse barefoot.
+Barefoot Rehab for Navicular – This group, run by my colleague Alicia Harlov of The Humble Hoof, “was made to support those who have chosen to rehab their navicular horse barefoot.
 We encourage you to share stories, ask for advice, say what has worked (or not worked!) for your horse, or post barefoot related articles.”

 Drama level: low, especially since trim advice is not allowed.

 Veterinary Issues in Donkeys and Mules – if you have donkeys or mules, this group is a great resource for your questions.
-You should also follow Megan Hensley online at https://www.facebook.com/holistichooves if you need to find a kind donkey/mule farrier or want to learn how to trim your own.
+They are “group to support and enable donkey owners by a neighbourly sharing of medical and all topics of longear use and care.”
 Drama level: low to medium.

 Equine Biomechanics, Massage, and Chiropractic – chances are if your horse has hoof issues, they have body issues too.
 This is a great group to ask experienced horse people and professionals about how your horse is moving.
-Drama level: unknown rating so far, this is a new group to me.
+Drama level: low to medium.

-Hoof Care for Performance Horses – this is not a barefoot specific group, but those owners with performance horses can utilize this group for questions about shoes, boots, alternative hoof protection options like glue ons, casting, etc. Drama level: medium, as observed so far.
+Hoof Care for Performance Horses – this is not a barefoot specific group, but those owners with performance horses can utilize this group for questions about shoes, boots, alternative hoof protection options like glue ons, casting, etc. Drama level: medium, occasionally approaching high.

-Equine Cushings (PPID) – if your horse has been recently diagnosed with Cushings, you will want some support.
-This group can answer your questions about medication, lifestyle, diet and nutrition, bloodwork, etc. Drama level: unknown, I haven’t interacted with this group enough to know yet.
+Equine Cushings (PPID) – if your horse has been recently diagnosed with PPID, you will want some support.
+This group can answer your questions about medication, lifestyle, diet and nutrition, bloodwork, etc. Drama level: low to medium.